xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 [ncs5508:~]$

 ```
-Having done the above change, set up the DNS server much like in the Vagrant setup:
+Having done the above change, set up the DNS server in global-vrf network namespace, much like in the Vagrant setup:

 ```